UAB vs. Liberty NCAA Football Odds, Plays and Insights | October 2, 2021

 UAB Stats and Trends

-- UAB's games this year have gone over the total in one out of three opportunities (33.3%).
+- UAB's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- UAB is 2-0 against the spread and 3-0 overall this season when the team notches more than 15.3 points.
+- UAB is 2-0 against the spread and 3-0 overall this season when the team scores more than 15.3 points.

 - Find the latest spread and moneyline odds for UAB at SISportsbook.